-Within hours of that train’s arrival, the young attorney would encounter a situation that had not been covered in any course in law school as he stood on a roof and addressed a mob of angry Cowtowners that was unlike any jury he would address in his entire legal career.
+Within hours of that train’s arrival, the young attorney would encounter a situation that had not been covered in any textbook or any course in law school: He stood on a roof and addressed a mob of angry Cowtowners that was unlike any jury he would address in his entire legal career.

 But let’s freeze-frame Capps on that roof for a moment and review some background: In 1882 William Capps and Samuel Benton Cantey Sr. (1861-1924) formed what would become the oldest continuously operating law firm in Fort Worth.
 In 1883 Capps was elected city attorney.
 He also would become editor of the city’s first morning newspaper, the Fort Worth Record.
 He would help develop the South Hemphill Heights addition (bisected by Capps Street and Cantey Street) on the South Side, serve as school board president, help to bring TCU and the packing plants to town, donate land for Capps Park, be an incorporator of Dixie Wagon Company.
 In 1895 he would represent the heirs of Minnie and Nannie Williams in a civil case against serial killer Herman W. Mudgett.

 But right now it was October 18, 1884, and William Capps was standing on a roof looking down at a mob of people.
 They were angry.
 They were armed.
 And this vox populi jury had rendered its verdict: Innocent or guilty, Timothy Isaiah “Longhaired Jim” Courtright must be freed.